 1 Updating your SensorStation’s Disk Image

 You can use your CTT SensorStation to burn a new operating system onto the compute module using a micro USB cable attached to your computer.
-Here is an article on raspbian’s website with general instructions: Flashing the Compute Module eMMC.
+Here is an article on Raspbian’s website with general instructions: Flashing the Compute Module eMMC.
 This page will summarize the steps needed to burn a New CTT SensorStation image to your compute module using the SensorStation hardware.

 1.1 Why flash my compute module?